lightChucker/FaceRecognition/ReadMe.txt

 This is a facial recognition program that will assign a user ID number to the faces present in the video and retain that information for the duration that it runs.
+A sample video is provided.

 To use it please run the setup.bat first.
 After install finishes put videos you want to track in the video folder.